innodoc/innodoc-documentation/en/02-elements/07-media/01-pgf-tikz/content.md

 ## Overriding the $\LaTeX$ preamble

 PGF/Ti*k*Z is a complex and extensive $\LaTeX$ package.
-Sometimes it's necessary to include special Ti*k*Z libaries in order to use specific features.
+In order to support specific features it might be necessary to include additional Ti*k*Z libaries.

-To do so one must add directives to the preamble of the corresponding $\LaTeX$ document. innoConv lets you do so by adding a `tikz_preamble` key to your manifest file.
-The value of this key is added to the preamble of every Ti*k*Z image that is processed.
+To do so one must add directives to the preamble of the corresponding $\LaTeX$ document.
+To do so add `tikz_preamble` key to your manifest file.

 ```yml
 # manifest.yml